ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-It resists the action of the most
+t resists the action of the most
 powerful chemical agents, being totally insoluble in

 Noste Sentiments.—This is an agreeable world | acids or alkalies, and is entirely insensible to the ac-